Checklist for renting a property in Amsterdam

 Read more

-PLEASE NOTE: payment in full of the first invoice must have arrived in Interhouse’s bank account before any keys can be handed over.
-Proof of payment is in itself unfortunately not enough.
+PLEASE NOTE: Full payment of the first invoice must be in Interhouse’s bank account before any keys can be handed over.
+Proof of payment alone is unfortunately not enough.

 Step 9: